mriosromero/EDA-/README.md

 # EDA-
+An EDA for COVID19 and vaccination impact in some countries.
-You will need the Xtended Correl script to run the Hoeffdings analysis.
+Of note, you will need the Xtended Correl script to run the Hoeffdings analysis.
 Xtended Correl was developed by @PaulVanDev.